- NY Credits : 15.0

 Upon successful completion of this course, the user should be able to:

-discuss operational analysis basics and theory of business operations,
+discuss basic business principles, operational analysis basics and theory of business operations,

 identify the expected functions and activities of an effective sales function and discuss various cost accounting theories, including traditional versus other methods such as activity based costing,

 discuss the operational analysis basics and theory relative to the accounting functions and activities and recognize organization principles and structure,